Lake Diefenbaker: Description

 Lake Diefenbaker was created with the construction of the Gardiner Dam along the South Saskatchewan River and the Qu'Appelle Dam along the Qu'Appelle River.
 The lake filled the South Saskatchewan River Valley with the two dams hemming it in.
 The South Saskatchewan River is the primary inflow and it enters at the west end.
 Most of the length of the lake runs east–west following the valley.
 At the lake's east end, near Elbow, it branches off into two arms — the northward Thomson Arm and the southward Gordon McKenzie Arm.
 Gardiner Dam is at the end of the Thomson Arm and the Qu'Appelle Dam is at the end of the Gordon McKenzie Arm.
 The outward flow of the two rivers is now regulated with a considerable portion of the South Saskatchewan diverted into the Qu'Appelle.
 Prior to the dams' construction, high water levels in the South Saskatchewan would frequently cause dangerous ice conditions downstream in Saskatoon while the Qu'Appelle would frequently dry up in the summer months.

 Lake Diefenbaker is 225 km long with approximately 800 km of shoreline.
 It has a maximum depth of 66 m, while the water levels regularly fluctuate 3–9 metres (9–27 feet) each year.

+Mistaseni

+Before the creation of Lake Diefenbaker, a glacial erratic weighing 400 tons located in the Qu'Appelle Valley had been a historic gathering place for Plains Cree and other Indigenous peoples for millennia.
+The rock, called mistasiniy in Cree and also anglicized as Mistaseni, would have been submerged under the new reservoir, and an effort began to save the rock by moving it to higher ground.
+Advocates included elder Wilfred Tootoosis from the Poundmaker Cree First Nation and archaeology professor Zenon S. Pohorecky of the University of Saskatchewan, who sought to increase awareness of the historical and cultural value of Mistasiniy.
+This campaign was unsuccessful, and according to David McLennan, "many believe a "quiet" decision was made to quell the lobby" when the Prairie Farm Rehabilitation Administration used dynamite to destroy the rock on December 1, 1966.
+Much of the rubble remains submerged under the lake, and some fragments were used in a cairn at Elbow Harbour or placed as a monument at the grave of Chief Poundmaker.
+In 2014, a diver from Saskatoon sought to make a documentary about Mistasiniy and locate the site within the lake, and expressed his confidence that he had found the remnants of the rock.